Open Educational Resources

 (digital assets for tablets and projectors)

 This new version of SciGen includes 24 units, numerous updates, flexible formats, and dozens of interactive and projectable features.
 Unlike the PDF version, student materials are embedded within detailed digital lesson plans for teachers.

 Inspired by the original Word Generation program, Science Generation (SciGen) goes in-depth on science topics commonly taught to 6th, 7th, and 8th graders.
-These curricular materials provide opportunities to read, write, discuss, and build arguments about basic questions in science.
+These curricular materials provide opportunities to read, write, discuss, and build arguments about basic questions in history, geography, and government.

 Strategic Education Research Partnership

 1100 Connecticut Avenue NW, Suite 1310